kslifer/wordpress-on-gcp-free-tier/README.md

 The free tier monthly usage budgets of these services that this solution aims to stay within are:
 - **Cloud Run**: 2m Requests / 360k GB Seconds / 180k vCPU Seconds / 1 GB Network Egress
-- **Compute Engine**: 1 e2-micro Instance / 30 GB HDD Disk / 1 GB Network Egress / 5 GB Snapshot Storage
+- **Compute Engine**: 1 e2-micro Instance / 30 GB HDD Disk / 1 GB Network Egress
-- **Cloud Storage**: 5 GB Standard Storage / 5k Class A Ops / 50k Class B Ops / 1 GB Network Egress
+- **Cloud Storage**: 5 GB Standard Storage / 5k Class A Ops / 50k Class B Ops / 100 GB Network Egress

 ### Wordpress Frontend
 The management of the Wordpress frontend follows modern DevOps principles.
 The Apache/PHP/Wordpress stack is built and deployed as an immutable Docker image, which then executes in Cloud Run in a stateless, serverless, scale-to-zero model.
 The CI/CD pipeline is fully automated from a build trigger on the GitHub repo, guaranteeing that the repo will always be the source of truth for the Wordpress frontend.
-Hand-rolled modifications to Wordpress files that are either unavoidable or desired can be injected into the [customizations.sh](app-pipeline/customizations.sh) file, which is executed in the pipeline.
+Hand-rolled modifications to Wordpress files that are either unavoidable or desired can be injected into the [customizations.sh](wordpress-pipeline/customizations.sh) file, which is executed in the pipeline.

 The biggest consideration in this model is the cold start, or the amount of pre-processing time required in a new container before it can process requests.
 Early testing showed that the suggested model of copying custom Wordpress themes/plugins into the source directory (/usr/src/wordpress) of the image so they can then be copied into the Apache directory (/var/www/html) along with the Wordpress core on container initialization was extremely inefficient, resulting in cold starts that were consistently taking over 15 seconds.